Commercial rent review: What does it include?

 - Many leases have an upwards-only provision incorporated in their rent review.
 This means that the rent can only ever rise; even if the market rate has dropped, the rent will not decrease to match it

 - The rent review clause should make provisions in the event of any disagreement or dispute between you and our tenant arising during a commercial rent review.
-If negotiations are fruitless, the clause may call for an experienced third party such as a surveyor or arbitrator to value the property and set a lease rate
+If negotiations are fruitless, the clause may call for an experienced third party such as a commercial property surveyor or arbitrator to value the property and set a lease rate

 - Any change in rent can be backdated to the initial review date.
 If commercial tenants dispute an increase for several months or years, only for a third party to raise the price of rent, they will have to pay the difference, plus interest